fukamachi/dexador/README.markdown

 The `uri` is a [QURI](https://github.com/fukamachi/quri) object which represents the last URI Dexador requested.

 The `stream` is a usocket stream to communicate with the HTTP server if the connection is still alive and can be reused.
-This value may be `NIL` if `:keep-alive` is `NIL` or the server closed the connection with `Connection: close` header.
+This value may be `NIL` if `:keep-alive` is `NIL` or the server closed the connection with `Connection: close` header or you are using `:use-connection-pool t` which handles re-using the connections for you.

 This function signals `http-request-failed` when the HTTP status code is 4xx or 5xx.